Nike Softball Camps Columbus State University Columbus, Georgia

 Nestled in Georgia's Chattahoochee River Valley, just 2 hours south of Atlanta, Columbus State University offers beautiful surroundings and top notch facilities for softball players.
 Campers train on the home field of the lady cougars.
 The CSU facility is known widely as one of the best surfaces in the region, and possibly the country.
 It has been used as a practice facility by numerous national and international teams in various competitions in Columbus, including the US Olympic Team, 1996 Gold Medalists.

-Brad Huskisson begins his fourth full year as the head coach of the Lady Cougar softball team and eighth year overall at Columbus State University in the 2012-2013 year.
+Brad Huskisson begins his fifth full year as the head coach of the Lady Cougar softball team and ninth year overall at Columbus State University in the 2013-2014 year.
 He served as interim head coach during the 2009 season and was the top assistant in the years prior.

-In 2012, Huskisson had his finest moment while in charge of the CSU softball program leading the Lady Cougars to the NCAA Tournament after storming to the Peach Belt Conference Tournament crown.
-Down the stretch, Columbus State won 10 out of the last 12 regular season games.
+In 2012 and 2013, Huskisson had his finest moments while in charge of the CSU softball program leading the Lady Cougars to the NCAA Tournament after storming to the Peach Belt Conference Tournament crown for two consecutive seasons.

 In the PBC Tournament, hosted by CSU at Cougar Field, the Lady Cougars became the first team in PBC softball Tournament history to win every game in the tournament as the lowest seed in the matchup.
 CSU entered the tournament as the fifth seed and proceeded to take down fourth seeded Flagler, regular season champions Armstrong Atlantic State University and three-time defending PBC Tournament champions North Georgia in the championship game.